CarloNicolini/fagso/README.md

 On OSX I strongly suggest to obtain cython through `pip` by first installing `pip` using `homebrew`.

-# Windows support:
-Despite everything should be ready to be ported happily in Windows, I don't have time to let the code compile smoothly on Windows.
-If you want to join me in porting FAGSO for Windows let me know.

 # Using FAGSO
 ## Using FAGSO as a standalone executable
 FAGSO can be used as a standalone executable.
 First compile FAGSO as described before, to recap: